Frequently Asked Questions

 What is the UC Alumni Association’s definition of “alumni”?

 The UC Alumni Association is the overarching organization for all UC alumni.
 It works in collaboration with other alumni groups to enhance everyone’s alumni experience.
-Some alumni feel their strongest affinity to UC comes through certain groups with which they were affiliated as students and/or alumni, while others feel primarily connected with the university as a whole.
+Some alumni feel their strongest affinity to UC comes through certain specific groups, while others feel their primary connection is with the university as a whole.
 Either way, they benefit from supporting and being involved through the UC Alumni Association as the central point for all of UC’s alumni relations efforts.

 Is the UC Alumni Association involved in fundraising?

-Only somewhat.
 The UC Foundation is charged with the specific, critical role of cultivating financial gifts to the university from alumni, friends, corporations and other donors.
-On the large scale, it secures the private funding that enables UC to keep doing great things, especially given declining levels of support from the State of Ohio.
-The landmark Proudly Cincinnati campaign has recently surpassed its $1 billion goal, making UC one of a select few public universities to achieve that milestone.
+On the large scale, it provides the private funding that enables UC to keep doing great things, especially as direct support from the State of Ohio declines.
+And it has recently launched Proudly Cincinnati, the most ambitious campaign in UC’s history.

-In contrast, the UC Alumni Association’s role is to encourage and facilitate engagement by alumni — with each other and their university — in whatever ways are most meaningful to them.
-That can be through attending events, participating in networks, volunteering, contributing financially, etc. Yet, the UC Alumni Association needs dedicated private funding to sustain and enhance its important work.
-Therefore, a philanthropic program to support UCAA’s strategic initiatives relies upon ongoing support through annual and major gifts.
+The UC Alumni Association’s role is to encourage and facilitate engagement by alumni — with each other and their university — in whatever ways are most meaningful to them.
+That can be through attending events, participating in networks, volunteering, contributing financially, etc.

 What is the best way for UC alumni to network with each other?